Prithvis213/Advanced-Business-Analytics-with-R/README.md

 an NBFC (Non-Banking Financial Company) based in the European Union.

 The first part was the feature Engineering to gather the data together and obtain the final feature matrix.

+The second part was building the Machine Learning models to gain the best predictions.

+I have finally summarized the entire project in the project report.